ameny32/ameny32/README.md

 - Hi, my name is Andrew.
-- Careerwise I'm interested in IT, security, and all things computers.
+- Careerwise, I'm interested in Cybersecurity, IT, and all things computers.
-  - I’m currently learning Python and ethical hacking.
+  - I’m currently learning my way around Kali Linux to learn some tools used for pentesting.
-- Outside of school I enjoy golfing, fishing, and going to the beach.
+- Outside of school, I enjoy golfing, fishing, and going to the beach.

 -----------------